avivace/j2-resume/resume.md

     *Science High School*

-2014
+2013
 :   **First Certificate in English**

 Experience
 ----------

+October 2017 - Present
+:   **Frontend Developer, UX designer** Università degli Studi di Milano Bicocca, Milan :   Scholarship.
+Redesigning an interface and renewing the software for [CoderBot](http://www.coderbot.org/it/index.html), an educative robot used in primary schools to teach coding.

-August 2017 - Present
+August 2017 - December 2017
-:   **Software Consultant**; G4i, Arcore
-:   Lead the full stack developoment of a web application: Node, Express, Passport Authentication strategies, Mongoose ORM (Mongo), Bootstrap 4.
+:   **Software Consultant, Full Stack developer**; G4i, Arcore :   Lead the full stack developoment of a web application: Node, Express, Passport Authentication strategies, Mongoose ORM (Mongo), Bootstrap 4.
 Consulting and organising developers in other projects.
+Setting and teaching about new workflows.

 September 2014 - Present
 :   **IT Technician**; IMPRECOM SRL, Monza
-:   Sysadmin tasks: mantaining and configuring computers and the network.
+:   Consulting and Sysadmin tasks: mantaining and configuring computers and the network.

 June 2015 - May 2017
 :   **Web Manager**; SoleLuna Club, Concorezzo